trendmicro/tm-v1/README.md

 ### Development

-If you want to actively help Trend Vision One by creating connectors, we created a [dedicated documentation](https://docs.trendmicro.com/en-us/enterprise/trend-micro-xdr-help/Home) about the deployment of a development environment and how to start.
+If you want to actively help Trend Vision One by creating connectors, we created [dedicated documentation](https://docs.trendmicro.com/en-us/enterprise/trend-micro-xdr-help/Home) about the deployment of a development environment and how to start.

 ## Community